antdke/antdke/README.md

-### Hiiiii 👋
+### Yo! 👋

-### ⏱ 10 second bio:
+### ⏱ Quick bio:

 I’m an entrepreneur and creator.
 I [sold my first business](https://antdke.co/posts/sold) at 21.
 I’ve built [video chat](https://chatparty.co) and [live streaming](https://twitter.com/hinotehq) apps (that have [been featured in multiple publications](https://thehustle.co/04212020-silicon-valley-clubhouse/)).
-I started [a newsletter](https://theproductperson.com) called “The Product Person” to share insights on product and design that currently has over 5,000 subscribers and is read by product teams at companies like Dropbox, Nike, and Figma.
-And for the last 12 months, I've been doing product at a start-up, [Blissfully.com](https://blissfully.com).
+I started [a newsletter](https://theproductperson.com) business called “The Product Person” to share insights on product and design that grew to over 5,000 subscribers when I sold it.
+It's been read by product teams at companies like Dropbox, Nike, and Figma.
+My day job is as a Product Manager.
+Most recently, I was at [Extra Card](https://extra.app).

 ### 📍 Now:

-- 🌱 Teaching myself to build dApps on Ethereum.
-- 💬 Starting a crypto hacking group chat → [Come join :)](https://discord.gg/NCuhna6GQt)
+- 💻 I'm coding again, check out my latest green dots below!
+(Currently, relearning Rails)
-- ⚡️ Looking to help with crypto projects!
+- ⚡️ Looking for work!
+Product, Eng, whatever.
 Email me at [anthonydike@nyu.edu](mailto:anthonydike@nyu.edu)
+- 🛠 Brainstorming ideas for my next biz...I'm thinking much bigger this time...

 ### 😊 Fun facts about me: